 - to share information on social media that speaks to them directly

-- to use this criteria to target your advertising (whether it’s online or offline)
+- to use these criteria to target your advertising (whether it's online or offline)

 - to set up events that appeal to them

 - to sell your products in the types of stores that appeal to them